Our newest favorite destination has the prettiest blue water and about a dozen fantastic adventures you have to try.

 Been ready for a vacation like Zanzibar?

 Join our group of volunteers for a semester abroad in Uganda!
-You'll get the chance to really experience the culture in Uganda, help out in humanitarian efforts, and still have time to book some rad vacations.
-Jump on a quick flight with your group and come spend a week in Zanzibar!
+You'll get the chance to really experience the culture in Uganda, help out in humanitarian efforts, and still have time to book some rad vacations to places like Zanzibar!